 Additionally, there are open source, free, “lite” and freemium course authoring tools you can consider, such as iSpring or EasyGenerator.

-Find a SCORM compliant LMSA good place to start is the Advanced Distributed Learning website (adlnet.org), which keeps a log of all SCORM-certified products.
-(The ADL, it must be noted, does not endorse any product).
+A good place to start is the Advanced Distributed Learning website (adlnet.org), which keeps a log of all SCORM-certified products.

 Furthermore, learning management systems carry different pricing models, from pay-per learner, pay-per-use, or a licensing fee.
 So you must decide which pricing model works best for your needs.

-It is also worth noting that creating content within a SCORM compliant LMS does not necessarily mean the content is SCORM compliant.
-For that, you need a SCORM compliant authoring software to create the course, publish it as SCORM, and then upload it into the LMS.
+It's also worth noting that creating content within a SCORM-compliant LMS does not necessarily mean the content is SCORM compliant.
+For that, you need a SCORM-compliant authoring software to create the course, publish it as SCORM, and then upload it into the LMS.

-With that in mind, when designing the elearning program, instructors must first decide:
+With that in mind, when designing the learning program, instructors must first decide:

 - Whether the learner must pass a certain module before progressing.